atiklabs/magento-cookielaw/README.md

 ### To developers

-* If you want to push any fixes or improvements I will be glad to check it.
+* If you want to push any fixes or improvements.
+I will be glad to check them!